kbose3/ttots/README.md

 4. You may press ```i``` for iOS emulator, ```w``` for web version, or use the Expo Go App and scan the QR code to run it on your device.

 ### Instructions and Notes
-1. Currently, alerts are setup but shows only on iOS.
-You can miss the alert to verify your email.
+1. Currently, alerts are setup but shows only on mobile versions.
+You can miss the alert that instruct you when trying out the web version.
+2. You must use an @*.edu email to register.
-2. After registration, you must go to your @*.edu email, and verify it with the link provided.
+3. After registration, you must go to your @*.edu email, and verify it with the link provided.
-3. Afterwise, you will be able to login.
+4. Afterwise, you will be able to login.

 ### Current Work (updated Jan 28)